8 cool tips to help you pack light, like a pro

 There was a time when packing for a holiday involved removing every item of clothing I own from the cupboard and attempting to stuff it into an undersized suitcase.
-On top of this, I would squish, push and force countless pairs of shoes, accessories, beauty products and, of course, my beloved hair straightener into what little space remained.
+On top of this, I would squish, push and force countless pairs of shoes, accessories, grooming products and tech gear into what little space remained.

 Planning your trip?